peteroupc/peteroupc.github.io/random.md

 (A _noise function_ is a function that outputs seemingly random numbers given an _n_-dimensional point as input.
 Examples of noise functions include [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) and [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).)

+Two other noise function designs can optionally take a "seed" containing arbitrary data in addition to an _n_-dimensional point:
+- For noise functions that have as their core a hash function, that hash function should be designed such that it is reasonably fast and each bit of the input affects every bit of the output without a clear preference for 0 or 1.
-For noise functions having as their core an RNG that converts an _n_-dimensional point to a seed for a PRNG, then uses the PRNG to generate a random number, that PRNG should follow the [seedable PRNG recommendations](#Seedable_PRNG_Recommendations) if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation or if the PRNG is not used solely to generate noise; otherwise, that PRNG need only be as strong as required to achieve the desired effect.
-However, this kind of noise function implementation ought to be used only if it's not feasible to achieve the randomized variation otherwise.
+- Noise function designs that involve converting the input (_n_-dimensional point and "seed") to a seed for a PRNG, then using that PRNG to generate a random number, are not ideal because some PRNGs (such as `xorshift128+`) don't mix their state before generating a random number from that state.

+However, either kind of noise function implementation ought to be used only if it's not feasible to achieve the randomized variation otherwise.

 <a id=Programming_Language_APIs></a>
 ## Programming Language APIs